CarinaNBP/CarinaNBP/README.md

-- 🌱 I’m currently learning HTML, CSS, JavaScript and ReactJS.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS and Ruby On Rails.
 - I'm to learning TypeScript, NextJS, styled-component and SASS.